syed-masoom/Complete-Data-Analysis-Project/README.md

 - $39,315 on Google Ads 15.68% of total
 - $26.154 on Referral 10.43% of total

-- Takeaway: Instagram is the biggest paid channel, so it deserves close monitoring to make sure its high spend is also producing proportionally strong revenue and conversions.
+- Conclusion: Instagram is the biggest paid channel, so it deserves close monitoring to make sure its high spend is also producing proportionally strong revenue and conversions.

 ## Ad Spent by Campaign type